 Crime Reporting at RIT

-The committee reports in writing to the president on its findings and recommendations at least once each academic year; the report is available upon request to firstname.lastname@example.org.
+The Committee reports, in writing, to the RIT's President on its findings and recommendations on an annual basis and the report is available upon request to email@example.com.